Bonus Enum: Webserver Pillaging

 - *Check web config files and source code for vulns, hard-coded creds, etc.*

-- For Apache (httpd), review the following locs:
+- For Apache (httpd), review the following locations:

 ---